swagger-model-validator/swagger-model-validator/readme.md

 This edition of the swagger-model-validator will not validate models referenced in a model by the $ref keyword.
 It will also not validate arrays (either arrays of objects or strings, integers, etc...)

+It is planned that it will validate everything correctly as time allows.

+### Validation Notes
 It will validate int32 properly but the way javascript handles int64 makes it impossible to accurately validate int64s.
-As long as the value can be parsed by parseInt in javascript.
+As long as the value can be parsed by parseInt in javascript it will be accepted as an int64.

 It currently treats float and decimal the same but this is because javascript cannot cope with a decimal (at the moment).
+As long as the value can be parsed by parseFloat in javascript it will be accepted as a float or a decimal.

 It validates the date and date-time correctly.
-It treats all dates as dates and tests with a parseDate check.
+It treats all dates (and date-times) as dates and tests with a parseDate check.
 If this passes then it checks 'date' format against a length of 10 (a quick check against the ISO8601 standard - a full-date must be 10 characters long).

-It is planned that it will validate everything correctly as time allows.

 ### Installation
 Install swagger-model-validator